un2-0/Nemos.io/README.md

-## SmartVote -- A Distributed Voting System
+## Nemos -- A Distributed Voting System

 A voting system which uses smart contracts to structure the application's logic, and a distributed file store system to share the content between application users.